tardis-sn/tardis/docs/tardis/plasma.rst

-Plasma
+BasePlasma
 ******
 .. currentmodule:: tardis.plasma

-This module calculates the ionization balance and level populations in the Plasma, give a abundance fraction, temperature and density.
+This module calculates the ionization balance and level populations in the BasePlasma, give a abundance fraction, temperature and density.
 After calculating the state of the plasma, these classes are able to calculate :math:`\tau_\textrm{sobolev}` for the supernova radiative transfer.
-The simplest Plasma (`Plasma`) only calculates the atom number densities, but serves as a base for all Plasma classes.
+The simplest BasePlasma (`BasePlasma`) only calculates the atom number densities, but serves as a base for all BasePlasma classes.
 The next more complex class is `LTEPlasma` which will calculate the aforementioned quantities in
 Local Thermal Equilibrium conditions (LTE).
-The `NebularPlasma`-class inherits from `LTEPlasma` and uses a more complex description of the Plasma (for details see `Nebular Plasma`_).
+The `NebularPlasma`-class inherits from `LTEPlasma` and uses a more complex description of the BasePlasma (for details see `Nebular BasePlasma`_).

 .. important::
     In this documentation we use the indices :math:`i, j, k` to mean atomic number, ion number and level number respectively.

-Base Plasma
+Base BasePlasma
 ===========

-`Plasma` serves as the base class for all plasmas and can just calculate the atom number densities for a given input of abundance fraction.
+`BasePlasma` serves as the base class for all plasmas and can just calculate the atom number densities for a given input of abundance fraction.

 .. math::
     N_{atom} = \rho_\textrm{total} \times \textrm{Abundance fraction} / m_\textrm{atom}

-In the next step the line and level tables are purged of entries that are not represented in the abundance fractions are saved in `Plasma.levels` and `Plasma.lines`.
-Finally, the function `Plasma.update_t_rad` is called at the end of initialization to update the plasma conditions to a new :math:`T_\textrm{radiation field}` (with the give t_rad).
+In the next step the line and level tables are purged of entries that are not represented in the abundance fractions are saved in `BasePlasma.levels` and `BasePlasma.lines`.
+Finally, the function `BasePlasma.update_t_rad` is called at the end of initialization to update the plasma conditions to a new :math:`T_\textrm{radiation field}` (with the give t_rad).
 This function is the same in the other plasma classes and does the main part of the calculation.
-In the case of `Plasma` this is only setting `Plasma.beta_rad` to :math:`\frac{1}{k_\textrm{B}T_\textrm{rad}}`.
+In the case of `BasePlasma` this is only setting `BasePlasma.beta_rad` to :math:`\frac{1}{k_\textrm{B}T_\textrm{rad}}`.

 Here's an example how to instantiate a simple base plasma::